blarney-lang/pebbles/README.md

 The SoC is optimised for a high MIPS/LUT on FPGA.
 It clocks over 200MHz on a Stratix V and uses under 40K ALMs.
-We also have the beginnings of a basic CUDA-like library for writing accelerators.
+We also have the beginnings of a basic CUDA-like library for writing accelerator kernels.
 All this is work in progress; it's functional but currently limited in terms of features.

 ## Build instructions